 Business to business is used to describe any transactions done between two businesses this could be a wholesaler to a retailer or a manufacturer to a wholesaler.

-Business to customer is any transaction between a business to its customers.
+Business to customer is any transaction that goes from a business to its customers or end users.
 This is a very direct process.

 A customer’s churn rate is the percentage of customers that discontinue using a product/service within a given time period.